What's New?

 a web browser form post, including spoofing the referring page.
 Use to transparently

-send message to software house from the Web Update Wizard that an update was
+send message to software house from the Software Update Wizard that an update was

 completed on a user's machine.